-A prime example is the fund's investment of \$1 million in the Regional Eviction and Foreclosure Project, which helped in 2020 to leverage \$4.5 million in federal CARES Act funds administered by local governments.
+A prime example is the fund's initial investment of \$1 million in the Regional Eviction and Foreclosure Project, which helped in 2020 to leverage \$4.5 million in CARES Act funds administered by local governments.
 These dollars had not been specifically earmarked for eviction prevention by federal laws but were committed by local officials in large part because of the availability of local philanthropic commitments marshalled around the eviction crisis.
-Beyond public funding, there has been \$1.5 million in additional resources committed by three local sources for the eviction prevention collaborative, enabling the work to continue through 2021.
+Beyond public funding, \$1.5 million in additional resources was committed by three local sources for the eviction prevention collaborative, enabling the work to continue through 2021.

-These initial investments - and the work they have made possible - demonstrated the effectiveness of a large-scale eviction prevention effort, which has positioned our region to effectively deploy tens of millions of dollars made available by Congress in the most recent stimulus package, including federal eviction prevention resources totaling \$29 million managed locally (in Kansas City, Missouri, and Jackson and Clay counties) and an additional \$50 million to \$75 million that will be invested in the region by programs run by the states of Missouri and Kansas through the end of 2021.
+The initial investments - and the work they have made possible - demonstrated the effectiveness of a large-scale eviction prevention effort, which has positioned our region to effectively deploy tens of millions of dollars made available by Congress in the 2021 stimulus package, including federal eviction prevention resources totaling \$29 million managed locally (in Kansas City, Missouri, and Jackson and Clay counties) and an additional \$50 million to \$75 million that were invested in the region by programs run by the states of Missouri and Kansas through the end of 2022.